 Artificial Intelligence Collaborative Planning and Human-Computer Communication

-One of the major challenges for computer science in the next decade is to create the scientific and technological base for easy-to-use, large-scale information systems.
-Better systems for human-computer communication are an essential part of this challenge.
-Theories and models of collaboration are important to this endeavor as well as to providing the foundations for constructing systems able to work with each other and their users.
+One of the major challenges for computer science is to create the scientific and technological base for easy-to-use, large-scale information systems.
+Research in Artificial Intelligence aims to understand thinking and intelligence in ways that enable the construction of computer systems able to act intelligently and to build such systems.
+Within these two broad agendas, Professor Grosz’s research program aims to develop the capabilities needed for computer-agent systems to function as intelligent, helpful team members over the long term and in uncertain, dynamic environments.
+It has yielded theories and models of collaboration that provide the foundations for constructing systems able to work with each other and their users.
 The ability to collaborate is critical if we are to have systems that are helpful assistants and not merely tools.
+Better systems for human-computer communication, including for managing interruptions appropriately, are an essential part of this challenge.

 Professor Grosz has made seminal contributions to the fields of natural-language processing and multi-agent systems.
 She developed some of the earliest computer dialogue systems and established the research field of computational modeling of discourse.
 Her work on models of collaboration helped establish that field and provides the framework for several collaborative multi-agent and human-computer interface systems.
 Her research currently is focused on exploring ways collaborative multi-agent systems and collaborative interfaces can improve the systems patients and physicians use for health care planning and communication.